Dental Bridges Torrance

 Within a few days of placement, a permanent dental bridge feels increasingly natural.
 There’ll eventually come a point where you hardly notice its presence.

 One reason for this fact is that bridges are durable.
 More specifically, they can withstand everyday chewing forces as easily as tooth enamel.
-Eating with them thus shouldn’t feel strange.
+Eating with them shouldn’t feel strange.

-Furthermore, keep in mind that every bridge is custom-made.
+Also, keep in mind that every bridge is custom-made.
 Your dentist even reshapes your abutment teeth to ensure a comfortable fit.
 As such, your bridge shouldn’t feel awkward.
 It may seem slightly different to the touch than other teeth, but that’s all.